-For SaaS companies, content and pages that attract middle of the funnel searches generally fall into one of about 6 key types.
+For SaaS companies, content and pages that attract middle-of-the-funnel searches generally fall into one of six main types.

-Keep in mind that prospective buyers can come to your website at any point in their journey.
+Once again, keep in mind that prospective buyers can come to your website at any point in their journey.

-Even though the prospect has already identified a potential solution to their pain and they are actively researching tools or services, they could be landing on your website for the very first time.
+Even though the prospect has already identified a potential solution to their pain and is actively researching tools or services, they could be landing on your website for the very first time.

-Bottom of the Funnel SEO: Differentiating Your Product from Alternative Solutions
+Bottom-of-the-Funnel SEO for SaaS: Differentiating Your Product from Alternative Solutions

-At the bottom of the funnel, the buyer is now fully aware of the problem they’re facing, the solution they will use to solve it, and likely some (or all) of the specific products that meet their needs.
+At the bottom of the funnel, the buyer is fully aware of the problem they’re facing, the solution they will use to solve it, and likely some (or even all) of the specific products that meet their needs.

 So what’s left?